freeipa/ansible-freeipa/README.md

 * Cluster deployments: Server, replicas and clients in one playbook
 * One-time-password (OTP) support for client installation
 * Repair mode for clients
+* Modules for group management
 * Modules for topology management
+* Modules for user management

 Supported FreeIPA Versions
 --------------------------